luismts/100-days-of-blockchain-code/README.md

 ### Day 79: October 5, 2018
 ##### Developing my own game on Ethereum

-**Today's Progress**: Changed directory structure / Started moving to OOP
+**Today's Progress**: Changed directory structure / Started moving to OOP.

 **Thoughts**: I changed to the directory structure, it now is better logically ordered.
 It's a real challenge to make the structure as logical as possible.
 This is because I am combining a PHP project with the Truffle Framework.
 I don't want to include a framework like Laravel because combining that with Truffle will be a real challenge.